dommilosz/PicoEasyReflash/README.md

 }
 ```

-Blink exaple in the exaples directory.
+Blink example in the examples directory.